chenyang8094/folly/folly/docs/ThreadLocal.md

 ***

-The API of `ThreadLocalPtr` is very close to `boost::thread_specific_ptr` with the notable addition of the `accessAllThreads` method.
-There is also a `ThreadLocal` class which is a thin wrapper around `ThreadLocalPtr` that manages allocation automatically (creates a new object the first time it is dereferenced from each thread).
+The API of `ThreadLocalPtr` is very close to `boost::thread_specific_ptr` with the notable(著名的) addition of the `accessAllThreads` method.
+There is also a `ThreadLocal` class which is a thin wrapper around `ThreadLocalPtr` that manages allocation automatically (creates a new object the first time it is dereferenced(废弃)from each thread).

-`ThreadLocalPtr` simply gives you a place to put and access a pointer local to each thread such that it will be destroyed appropriately.
+`ThreadLocalPtr` simply gives you a place to put and access a pointer local to each thread such that it will be destroyed appropriately(适当地).

 ```Cpp
 {